laritse/Capstone_Project/README.md

 The above diagrams have similar patterns with casual riders having longer trips.
 In the first visualization, it is evident that all through the week, casual riders make longer commutes, most significantly on Monday, Friday and weekends.
 However, this is different for annual members as there is barely any change all week.

 In the second visualization, we get more insights on seasonal trip duration.
 There seem to be a seasonal effect on User Type, and from the above, we can see that hotter months (Summer) appear to have longer trips compared to colder months (Winter) which shows a decrease in ride lengths for both user type, most significantly in casual riders.
-This suggest that casual riders make the shortest trips in the months of winter.
+This suggest that casual riders make shorter trips in the winter compared to other seasons.
 We can also see that although colder months appear to have an effect on both user type, the change in trip length is insignificant on annual members.

 5. Ride distribution Per Season